sony/mapray-js/examples/terrain/README.md

 **Commands:**
 * `npm start` is the development target, to serves the app and hot reload.
 * `npm run build` is the production target, to create the final bundle and write to disk.
-* `npm run dev` is the target for developing mapray and ui packages, to include mapray packages from local modules to write to disk.

 [http://localhost:7776](http://localhost:7776)